xaionaro-go/cryptoWallet/README.md

 ```

 A key to be encrypted/decrypted should be a multiple of 16 bytes.
 If you pass not a multiple of 16 bytes it will pad the value with zeros.

+If you need more functionality then please post an issue or a PR.